Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Introduction

-Against this background, we primarily focus on developing mobility-aware routing and caching strategies for dense small-cell networks based on the FL framework.
-To jointly optimize the routing and cache placement, we first formulate the {\it network cost} minimization problem, which is an NP-hard mixed integer programming (MIP) problem.
-To tackle this intricacy, we propose a federated routing and popularity learning (FRPL) approach by which the SBSs learn the popularity of files by learning the pedestrian- and request-density.
-Next, to avoid the unnecessary data retransmission over a backhaul, we develop a novel content transmission protocol to improve the cache-efficiency (CE) performance of SBSs.
-Moreover, to ensure the minimum {\it network cost} for dense small-cell networks, we optimize the cache placement by developing an algorithm that greedily approximates the minimizer of the MIP problem.
-The contributions of this paper are as follows: \begin{itemize} \item Motivated by the notion of one-stop-shop (OSS), we propose an FRPL approach that enables SBSs to complete multiple tasks, thereby reducing the processing time.
-Reducing the processing time is crucial as the duration of the time-slot within one global aggregation is limited. \item The proposed FRPL is a model to predict the pedestrian-density of each cell and to generate the request-density of specific files for dense small-cell networks. \item By exploiting the prediction results and using a novel content transmission protocol, we develop a cache placement policy to optimize the storage for SBSs. \item Numerical results show that our cache placement policy guarantees a high CE for SBSs compared to the existing schemes, although mobile users' (MUs') demand information is unknown.
-The effectiveness of our FRPL approach has been verified as well. \end{itemize}
+Against this background, we focus on developing mobility-aware routing and caching strategies for dynamic small-cell networks under uncertainty.
+To jointly optimize the routing and cache placement, we first formulate {\it the network cost} minimization problem, which is an NP-hard integer programming (NIP) problem.
+We propose a federated routing and popularity learning (FRPL) approach by which the SBSs learn the popularity of files as a function of the non-stationary pedestrian- and request densities.
+To avoid unnecessary data retransmission via the backhaul, we develop a novel content transmission protocol that improves the cache-efficiency (CE) performance of SBSs.
+Besides, we optimize the cache placement using an algorithm that greedily approximates the minimizer of the NIP problem.
+The contributions of this paper are as follows: \begin{itemize} \item Motivated by the notion of the one-stop-shop (OSS), we propose an FRPL approach that enables SBSs to complete multiple tasks simultaneously, thus reducing the processing time.
+That is crucial as the time slot within one global aggregation is limited. \item The proposed FRPL method jointly learns the routing and content popularity considering the influence of both the users' mobility and the SBSs' geographical location.
+Therefore, it is robust against even in a highly dynamic and non-stationary network. \item We design a cache placement approach that exploits the outcome of FRPL method combined with a novel transmission protocol to minimize the network's content delivery cost by optimizing the cached content and delivery strategy. \item Numerical results show that our cache placement policy guarantees a higher cache hit rate for SBSs compared to the existing schemes, although the MUs' demand density is a priori unknown.
+Besides, the proposed greedy cache placement approach reduces the network cost compared to the state-of-the-art research.
+We also show the effectiveness of the proposed FRPL approach. \end{itemize}